Chart Color Schemes

 An assessment of population growth drivers in Torquay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Torquay's population is estimated at around 6,959.
-This reflects a growth of 426 people since the 2021 Census, which reported a population of 6,533.
-The increase is inferred from AreaSearch's resident population estimate of 6,733 as of June 2024 and an additional 63 validated new addresses since the Census date.
-This results in a density ratio of 1,607 persons per square kilometer, above the national average assessed by AreaSearch.
-Torquay's 6.5% growth positions it within 2.3 percentage points of the non-metro area (8.8%).
-Interstate migration contributed approximately 64.0% of overall population gains during recent periods.
+Torquay's population, as of November 2025, is estimated at around 6959 people.
+This figure reflects a growth of 426 people since the 2021 Census which reported a population of 6533.
+The increase is inferred from AreaSearch's estimate of 6733 residents following examination of ABS's latest ERP data release in June 2024, along with an additional 63 validated new addresses since the Census date.
+This results in a density ratio of 1607 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Torquay's growth rate of 6.5% positions it within 2.3 percentage points of the non-metro area, indicating competitive growth fundamentals.
+Interstate migration contributed approximately 64% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, Torquay is expected to grow by 514 persons to 2041, reflecting an increase of 5.2% over the 17 years based on aggregated SA2-level projections.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
+Future population dynamics anticipate a median increase of Australia's non-metropolitan areas by 2041, with Torquay expected to grow by 514 persons, reflecting an overall increase of 5.2% over the 17 years.

 Frequently Asked Questions - Population